Mirzaazhan/tranparencymyv2/README.md

 ### Prerequisites
 - Node.js 16+ and npm
 - Git
+- MetaMask browser extension
-- Polygon wallet (MetaMask) with MATIC tokens for deployment
+- Polygon wallet with MATIC tokens (for mainnet deployment only)
+- 4 terminal windows for full local development

 ### 1. Clone and Install Dependencies